What is The Nest?

 Who are the staff?

-The Nest is overseen by Mrs Valentine and run by Mrs Marr.
-Mrs Marr is a very experienced member of staff who has received additional, specific training for this role.
+The Nest is overseen by Mrs Valentine and run by a team of Learning Support Assistants who have received additional, specific training for this role.

 A typical Nest afternoon